RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Generating Tokens.md

 chunks.push(crypter.final('hex'))
 ```

-Finally, we produce a buffer using HEX character encoding and thus `createToken` function returns its stringified contents to caller.
+Finally, we produce a buffer using HEX character encoding and thus `createToken` function returns its stringified contents to the anonymous caller.

 ```javascript
   const encryptedBuffer = Buffer.from(chunks.join(''), 'hex')